-Do you have formulas to help you get things done when life is overflowing with things to do?
+Do you use formulas to help you get things done when life is overflowing with things to do?
 I do!
 I have a similar breakfast each day.
 I often wear the formula of straight leg jeans, a top, and a jacket or cardigan.
-I clean something in my house every day so that I never have to spend one whole day just cleaning house.
+I clean something in my house every day so that I never have to spend one whole day just cleaning the house.

 For the past few months, I have been working on a formula for a healthy lunch.
-A go-to method, rather than a strict recipe means that I can use what I have on hand to make something healthy and delicious.
+A go-to method, rather than a strict recipe, means that I can use what I have on hand to make something healthy and delicious.
 After the tremendous success of my breakfast porridge here, I have been trying to come up with a lunchtime option that serves me as well.

 This past Saturday, I served the lunchtime formula to my guinea pig (Mr. Mickey) for the first time.
 He raved about it for the rest of the day and asked to join me for lunch on Tuesday.
 Since he has declared it a success, I am ready to share my latest cooking project with you.